leesh3288/leesh3288/README.md

 <details> <summary>🗣️</summary>

+- WebAssembly Is All You Need: Exploiting Chrome and the V8 Sandbox 10+ times with WASM (POC2024)
 - [One shot, Triple kill: Pwning all three Google kernelCTF instances with a single 1-day Linux vulnerability](https://kaist-hacking.github.io/publication/kim-kernel-ctf/) (POC2023)
-  - Dongok Kim, Seunghyun Lee, Insu Yun
+  - Dongok Kim, **Seunghyun Lee**, Insu Yun
 - [How (Not) to Sandbox Node.js: A vm2 Postmortem](https://www.youtube.com/watch?v=jJTMcfe24AI) (OpenTRS 2023)

 </details>